MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-al-control-statements.md

 end
 ```

-This example requires that you create the following code fata type variable.
+This example requires that you create the following code data type variable.

 ```
 var